virajbdeshpande/AmpliconArchitect/README.md

 This release also corrects a bug in the visualization of amplicon copy numbers for genome segments < 50kbp and includes small improvements to seed filtering and merging of nearby segments.
 Complete changelog available [here](https://docs.google.com/document/d/1tGwKcHgaU36OzMZ02S5ky5JR-67WvRtXI3-Hv0FYkm4/edit?usp=sharing).

-### January 2022 update:
-We have released a testing version of the mm10 mouse genome data repo [here](https://datasets.genepattern.org/?prefix=data/module_support_files/AmpliconArchitect/).
-To use with an existing installation please extract and place the mm10 directory with the other reference build directories in your AA data repo.
-Upstream and downstream tools (AmpliconSuite-pipeline, AmpliconClassifier, CycleViz) are also enabled to accept the `--ref mm10` argument.

 **[Older update descriptions are available here.](https://docs.google.com/document/d/1jqnCs46hrpYGBGrZQFop31ezskyludxNJEQdZONwFdc/edit?usp=sharing)**